alextwoods/v-run/README.md

   x Display
   x  Backend handling: support is valid play
   *  CPU Support (later)
-* Some animation for CPU Players playing?
+x Some animation for CPU Players playing?
 * Game log over -> highlight the space where the player played.
 * CPU Player defensive calculation

 x On lambda, cant switch teams
 * Wild card symbols
-* End game on draw
+x End game on draw
-* Make cpu players take a few seconds to play.
+x Make cpu players take a few seconds to play.

+* Make sure player ordering is correct with 3 teams, 2 per team (and ensure order in page is correct)

+* Game Rooms
+Create a rooms table.
+Rooms have a password and a name. to join, you enter the name and the password.
+The room ID is stored on all games created from that lobby (add to CREATE for ziddler/chain).
+  Add a secondary index to games tables (room_id, updated_at) (this lets us sort them within a room easily)

+Options:
+* HACKY auth
+INDEX:
+- enter a name + password, set some cookie and try to show the room

+SHOW:
+- on showing the room, check the cookie - validate it against the hashed password and show the room if it matches.

+# Room todos
+* On /join, set the cookie either in javascipt.
+OR, update the browser location to show url during :show render.